Keep up to date with the latest public information and advice regarding the virus at the Gov.uk website.

 Financial Support Available

-To support businesses with paying employees’ wages, it had been announced that the Job Retention Scheme (furlough) will be extended from 5 November until Spring 2021.
+To support businesses with paying employees’ wages, it had been announced that the Job Retention Scheme (furlough) will be extended from 5 November until September 2021.
 More information about this scheme can be found here

 View all of the funding on the North Tyneside Council website.

 - New GOV.UK guide: ‘Volunteering during Covid-19’

 - Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19